 My wife and I have been married for several years, but I have come to realize that she has no romantic feelings for me.
 We still have a good relationship, but it is more of a friendship than a romantic partnership.
 I feel lonely and rejected, but I am trying to accept the situation and move forward.

-“My Wife Hasn’t Slept With Me In Months”
+Your Wife Hasn’t Slept With You In Months”

 My marriage has been going through a difficult time lately.
 My wife and I have been growing apart and it has been months since we have shared a bed.
 This has been an incredibly hard time for both of us, and I am trying my best to make things better.